CHappyhill/Webmapping_for_beginners/workshop/data/About _BFRO_bigfoot.md

 ## About the BFRO bigfoot/sasquatch sightings dataset

-BFRO  is the only scientific research organization exploring the bigfoot/sasquatch mystery.
-The data comes from the BFRO Database.
+The [BFRO](https://www.bfro.net/) is the only scientific research organization exploring the bigfoot mystery.
 Data is collected from 1995 till now.

-This dataset was downloaded on 3 may 2017.
-Pre-processed to a geojson file with only class A and class B classicication sightings.
+We prepared a dataset for you that contains the viewing sites of bigfoot!
+The dataset is downloaded on the 3th of May 2017 from the BFRO database.
+We pre-processed their data and exported it to a geojson file.
+If you want to know more about the Database history or the classification of the data have a look at the [BRFO documentation](https://www.bfro.net/GDB/classify.asp).

 The classification: